OPS-E2E-PPE/VBA-Docs/api/Office.FileDialogFilter.Extensions.md

  'Display the description of filters that include 'Microsoft Excel files.
  If InStr(1, fdf.Extensions, "xls", vbTextCompare) > 0 Then
- MsgBox "Description of filter: " &amp; fdf.Description End If
+ MsgBox "Description of filter: " & fdf.Description
+ End If
  Next fdf
 End Sub
 ```

-# See also
+## See also

 - [FileDialogFilter object members](overview/library-reference/filedialogfilter-members-office.md)